hisasue/ocp_advanced_deployment_assignment/README.md

 chmod u+x setup

-./setup # or you can run with option -y './setup -h' if you do not need to confirm at each step.
+./setup # or you can run with option -y './setup -y' if you do not need to confirm at each step.
 ```

 ## Basic and HA Requirements, Environment Configuration